MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 ## Delete users in Power Platform

 Users deleted from the [Microsoft 365 admin center](https://admin.microsoft.com/) can remain in Power Platform environments with a **Disabled** status.
 These users can be deleted permanently from Power Platform environments.
-Deleting users from Power Platform environments goes through the similar deletion stages as in Azure AD.
+Deleting users from Power Platform environments goes through the similar deletion stages as in Microsoft Entra ID.
 When you first delete the user in the Power Platform environment, the disabled user is first *soft deleted*, and then you can *permanently delete* the user.

 > [!IMPORTANT]
 > - Not all users with a **Disabled** status can be deleted.
-A user can be in a **Disabled** status in Power Platform environment and still be active in Azure AD.
+A user can be in a **Disabled** status in Power Platform environment and still be active in Microsoft Entra ID.
 The user can be in this disabled state when the license was removed or the user was removed from the security group of the environment.
 The user can also be disabled by updating the **Status** field.
 Customizing the User form by allowing the Status field to be updated is required.

 ### View the list of disabled users